USRSE/usrse.github.io/README.md

 #### Container-based development

-ou can build and run a Docker container to preview the site locally and support a local development workflow.
+You can build and run a Docker container to preview the site locally and support a local development workflow.
 If you do not already have Docker installed, please visit https://docs.docker.com/get-docker/ and follow the links to get started with Docker on your operating system.

 Build the container image: